richmondu/libfaceid/README.md

 ### Performance Optimizations:

 Speed and accuracy is often a trade-off.
 Performance can be optimized depending on your specific use-case and system requirements.
 Some models are optimized for speed while others are optimized for accuracy.
-Be sure to test all the provided models.
+Be sure to test all the provided models to determine the appropriate model for your specific use-case, target platform (CPU, GPU or embedded) and specific requirements.
 Below are additional suggestions to optimize performance.

 #### Speed
 - Reduce the frame size for face detection.